cunymap/qmap/Documentation.md

         #We will test the PsCrseCatalog table, so import it
         >>>from backend.models import PsCrseCatalog

-        #Also import this to print our results
-        >>>from django.db import connection

         #Now get the first row of this table
         >>>x = PsCrseCatalog.objects.all()[:1]